SamAugusto/bacterial-genome-reconstruction/README.md

   python pipeline/delete_sheets.py

 ---

+### 🧠 Additional Notes

-🧠 Some logic and automation scripts were co-developed using AI-assisted coding support (ChatGPT) to accelerate pipeline development and documentation.
+Some logic and automation scripts were co-developed using AI-assisted coding support (ChatGPT) to accelerate pipeline development and documentation.

+The data shown in the demo input and sample output files was also generated using ChatGPT and is not based on real laboratory data.
+However, it follows the same format and structure as the actual sequencing data used during my research at Drexel University.